abharw/lying/README.md

-A NetLogo model that visualizes the spread of lies in different cultural contexts and other parameters that influence deception
+A NetLogo model that visualizes the spread of lies in different cultural contexts based on significant parameters that influence deception, such at lie severity, personal benefit, and social proximity.